Customization

 /Rename group layers

-and unchecking Rename layers
+and unchecking Rename images

 ).